jbreckmckye/nortis/blog/README.md

 PSX games were typically written in C on Windows 9X workstations.
-The official devkit was a pair of ISA expansion cards that slotted into a common IBM PC motherboard and contained the entire PSX system chipset, with extra RAM (8mb instead of 2mb), and TTY plus debugger output to the host machine.
+The official devkit was a pair of ISA expansion cards that slotted into a common IBM PC motherboard and contained the entire PSX system chipset, with extra RAM (8mb instead of 2mb), and TTY + debugger output to the host machine.

 ![DTL devkit](devkit.jpg)

 You might have heard about blue PlayStations.
 These were for QA rather than development and their only major feature is that they can play burned CD-ROMs without anti-piracy checks.
-However, at least one company sold a special kit to convert QA units into devkits:
+However, at least one company sold a special kit to convert QA systems into devkits:

 ![Blue devkit](devkit-blue.jpg)

 The design was very developer-friendly.
-You could play your game on CRT with retail controllers whilst stepping through GDB breakpoints on your Windows 95 PC, leafing through a thick textbook of C SDK functions.
+You could play your game on CRT with normal controllers whilst stepping through GDB breakpoints on your Windows 95 PC, leafing through a thick textbook of C SDK functions.

 In principle, a PSX developer could work entirely in C. The SDK comprised a set of C libraries called PSY-Q, and